amyzhang-commits/auntle-az/_posts/2025-09-12-prelude-and-auntle.md

 I'm sharing project 'Auntle' in the humble hope that these experiments might signal to others, navigating among any number of similar territories:

-- solo motherhood (and building AI support systems for intentional parenting) 👶
+- solo motherhood (and building AI support systems for intentional parenting) 🧑‍🧒
 - education technologies and raising the next generation of tech-literate, creative humans 🧠✨
 - curiosity and reflections about the evolving landscape of AI-human collaboration 🤖🤝
-- AI dev tinkering (RAG pipelines and Jupyter Lab notebooks everywhere! 📚 Also, lots of love for offline LLMs like Gemma3n 🫶)
+- AI dev tinkering (RAG pipelines and Jupyter Lab notebooks everywhere 🛠️! 📚 Also, lots of love for offline LLMs like Gemma3n 🫶)
 - data science and ML applications for everyday life 📊🔬
 - maybe even my fellow damp, cold Qi-afflicted people (*clammy high-5* 🙌).
 Truly though -- I have a Tai-Chi camera vision + phone accelerometer project in the works.... ⚖️📱

 Needless to say...
-Hello, World! 🌍 There's a lot going on, and I hope to see you around.
+Hello, World! 🌍 There's a lot going on, and I hope to see you around.👋